Keeping a Daily Tip Record

 Using direct deposit.

-Due to changes in the law, the IRS can’t issue refunds before mid-February 2018, for returns that claim the earned income credit (EIC) or the additional child tax credit (ACTC).
+The IRS can’t issue refunds before mid-February 2019, for returns that claimed the earned income credit (EIC) or the additional child tax credit (ACTC).
 This applies to the entire refund, not just the portion associated with these credits.

 Getting a transcript or copy of a return.